 In the long term, Hypo Group's aim is steady and profitable growth in its secured loan portfolio and customer relationships while managing risks.
-Hypo Group aims to offer a competitive alternative for financing private customers' housing solutions and housing companies' need for repairs as well as strengthen its market position in the core business of lending for the benefit of the customer.
+Hypo Group's goal is to offer a competitive alternative for financing housing company customers' renovation needs and individual customer's housing solutions to their benefit.
+Hypo Group continues to strengthen its market position in its core business, which focuses on lending that qualifies for covered bonds.
 Profits will be used to maintain a high capital adequacy and to improve competitiveness.